|

 Research Staff Member (December 2003 - July 2013)

-I led the development of the IBM Neuro Synaptic Core
+of the IBM Neuro Synaptic Core Simulator (NSCS)

-models a reconfigurable cortical hardware circuit capable of
+The NSCS modeled a reconfigurable cortical hardware circuit

-IBM Virtual Mission Bus (VMB) project.
-The VMB was a
+of the IBM Virtual Mission Bus (VMB) middleware system

 -